JordanMilne/Advocate/README.rst

-Advocate's IPv6 support is still a work-in-progress, since I'm not that familiar with the spec, and there are so many ways to tunnel IPv4 over IPv6, as well as other things we'd rather avoid.
-IPv6 records are ignored by default for now, but you can enable them with :python:`allow_ipv6=True`.
+Advocate's IPv6 support is still a work-in-progress, since I'm not that familiar with the spec, and there are so many ways to tunnel IPv4 over IPv6, as well as other non-obvious gotchas.
+IPv6 records are ignored by default for now, but you can enable by using a :python:`Blacklist` with :python:`allow_ipv6=True`.

 It should mostly work as expected, but Advocate's approach might not even make sense with most IPv6 deployments, see `Issue #3 <https://github.com/JordanMilne/Advocate/issues/3>`_ for